 Your satisfaction is our priority.
 We make every effort to ensure printouts made by us always comply with the European standards - yet it may happen that your current label for some reason was printed in slightly different colours from the ones achieved at our printing house.
 It may result from the applied technology, used colour profile, type of the base, application of additional finishing or regularity of maintenance and calibration of a printing machine.
 Certainly, there may be many more reasons.
 If you care for precise reproduction of the colour of the previous orders, please send us the model printouts which we will follow.
 Sometimes colour may not be matched in 100%, but we will do everything to achieve the highest possible similarity.
 Without receiving a model we do not guarantee that our printout will be identical to a printout made in a different printing house.

 We accept files in PDF format.
 Rectangular labels are an exception and may be sent as a JPG or TIF file ‒ our graphic designers will mark a cutting path on their own.

 In a PDF file, apart from graphics prepared in CMYK colours, a cutting path must be placed on the same layer.
 It must be made with a hairline in any Pantone colour (preferably in a shade contracting with the graphics so a visual inspection could be easily carried out).
 A cutting path should not contain sharp edges.
 Corners must be rounded.
 Rounding radius should have at least 1.5 mm.

-Background of a work and all elements adjoining an edge of a label must be led on a drop.
-Drop must be set as 1.5mm.
+Background of a work and all elements adjoining an edge of a label must be led on a bleed.
+The bleed must be set as 1.5mm.